 The OHL was initially specified as wood pole trident, however after engineering design wood pole is not considered suitable for the site location due to altitude and climatic conditions.
 An options assessment was completed to identify suitable structures for the local conditions.

 The proposed new single circuit OHL will utilise metal monopole supports from the Aberarder substation for 4.7km from where wood pole supports will be used for approximately 0.3km to tee into the existing Dunmaglass wood pole line.

 The circuit is proposed to be constructed using metal pole supports which are part of an ongoing development of New Suite of Transmission Structures (NeSTS), as an alternative to metal lattice towers.

 The proposed NeST structures are single pole structures with three offset, cantilevered arms supporting the insulators and a top-mounted earth wire.
 The earthwire will be an optical ground wire (OPGW) incorporating fibre optic strands which are used for communication associated with protection and control of the network.
 The nominal height of the proposed metal pole supports is 24m, although extensions currently required for some of the structures to account for topographical features means their maximum height along the proposed line maybe up to 36m.

 More information on the NeSTS structures can be found via this link.

 The Developer, RES UK and Ireland Ltd have accepted a transmission connection offer in respect of their windfarm development at Aberarder wind farm.

-As part of its statutory and Transmission Licence obligations, SSEN Transmission has several duties including:
+As part of its statutory and transmission licence obligations, SSEN Transmission has a number of duties including: